markfoster314/marduk/README.md

 ## What's This?

 A lightweight component library built for me and my friends.
-Zero dependencies (just React), fully typed, and themeable with CSS variables.
+Zero dependencies (just React), responsive, fully typed, and themeable with CSS variables.

 **Notes:**